DETAILED ACTION

 providing a sensing assembly (97) to be coupled to the electrode lead joint body (see Figure 2), wherein the sensing assembly (97) transmits voltage information for one or more of the plurality of battery cells (30) via a voltage sensing module (84) of the sensing assembly (97), and the sensing assembly (97) further comprises a connector, a connection member for coupling the connector and one of the electrode leads (25), and providing a joining member disposed at a first end of the connection member (see Figure 10),

-wherein at least two (including more than two) of the electrode leads (25) are bent to be welded via laser welding (see paragraph [0073]) to be coupled to form an electrode lead joint body, and the joining member is coupled to the electrode lead joint body (see paragraph [0129]; and Figure 10).
+wherein at least two (including more than two) of the electrodes leads (25) are bent to face away from the battery cell stack (see Figure 3 that refers to a roughly perpendicularly bent portion for electrode lead (25b) – see paragraph [0074]), being similar to applicants’ invention set forth in the newly amended limitations, to be welded via laser welding (see paragraph [0073]) to be coupled to form an electrode lead joint body, and the joining member is coupled to the surface of the electrode lead joint body that faces away from the battery cell stack (see paragraphs [0074] and [0129]; and Figures 3 and 10).

-Regarding claim 2, Lee et al. disclose that a first surface of the electrode lead joint body lies in a plane perpendicular to a direction in which the one of the electrode leads (25) protrudes from the battery cell (30), as shown in Figures 2 and 10.
+Regarding claim 2, Lee et al. disclose that a first surface of the electrode lead joint body that faces away from the battery cell stack lies in a plane perpendicular to a direction in which the one of the electrode leads (25) protrudes from the battery cell (30), as shown in Figures 2 and 10.

 Regarding claim 3, Lee et al. disclose that the electrode leads (25) include positive and negative electrode leads (25), wherein the positive and negative electrode leads (25) of a single battery cell (30) protrude in directions facing each other (see paragraph [0072]; and Figures 2 and 10).